syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/08.lbaas/default.en.md

 ---
-title: 'LoadBalancer as a Service: A TCP-based load balancer for your upstreams'
+title: 'LoadBalancer as a Service'
 date: '08-08-2018 09:58'
 taxonomy:
     category:
         - tutorial
 ---

-# LoadBalancer as a Service: A TCP-based load balancer for your upstreams
+**A TCP-based load balancer for your upstreams**

 ## Overview